Tracing Propagator

 Attention

-After version V1.7.0, the default support protocol is changed to DD_TRACE_PROPAGATION_STYLE="tracecontext,datadog"
+Starting from version V1.7.0, the default supported protocols have been changed to DD_TRACE_PROPAGATION_STYLE="tracecontext,datadog"

 , B3 has been deprecated, please use B3multi.